Back to All Case Studies

 Key Takeaway

-If your delivery teams are asking clients to repeat information that was already shared during the sales process, there is a handoff gap in your operations.
+If your delivery teams are asking clients to repeat information already shared during the sales process, there is a handoff gap in your operations.
+A workflow review can identify exactly where information is being lost and how automation can close it.

 PS-WO-08